sthenusan/Machine-Learning-Project/README.md

 ### Extraction of similar variables

-As I mentioned [here](https://github.com/sthenusan/ml-project-assignment/blob/main/Initial%20Exploration.md) I need to handle similar variables in the dataset to get better model.
+As I mentioned previously, I need to handle similar variables in the dataset to get better model.

 ### The following attributes